richelbilderbeek/Science/Bilderbeek20190604Mimy/Bilderbeek20190604Mimy.md

-Transmembrane Helices Are Also An Overlooked Source Of MHCII II Epitopes
+Transmembrane Helices Are Also An Overlooked Source Of MHC-II Epitopes
 ========================================================
 author: Richèl J.C.
 Bilderbeek
 date: 2019-06-04